- Military Law

 How our combat immunity solicitors can help you

-DPP Law’s solicitors have great experience in fighting for compensation where the MoD has claimed combat immunity.
+DPP Law’s armed forces solicitors have great experience in fighting for compensation where the MoD has claimed combat immunity.

 We know that you may find claiming against the UK military stressful or upsetting, so we will handle your case with compassion and understanding.
 You are within your rights to be compensated, and your career should never be affected by your claim.